ianczm/gurulab-phase2/html/home/readme.md

 # GuruLab Phase 2

+Please refer to [Component Documentation]() for component styling and usage.

+---

 ## Home Page

 **Purpose:** A landing page that redirects users into pages for further reading and CTA fulfilment.